 QPrize™ is Qualcomm Ventures’ seed investment competition.
 It’s designed to provide entrepreneurs their first level of funding so they can launch their idea into a successful start-up business.
-We are looking for bright, energetic and resourceful entrepreneurs who have a passion for bringing new technologies and services to market.
+We look for bright, energetic and resourceful entrepreneurs who have a passion for bringing new technologies and services to market.
 Our goal is to have QPrize act as a catalyst for our winners, providing the initial capital to launch their great ideas and support the company to its first institutional funding round.
 Applications for QPrize 2015 are now closed, and regional competitions are taking place.
 Stay tuned to find out the winners.
 The Grand Finals winner will be announced on September 9 at our annual CEO Summit event.

 QPrize: From Inception to Now

 The Greatest Prize is Bringing Your Idea to Light

 Since 2009, QPrize has encountered ideas and founders that have surprised, impressed and consistently pushed us to rethink what is possible through technology.
 Teams from all over the globe, and encompassing dozens of industry verticals, have gone on to achieve success after receiving an initial boost through QPrize.
 Past QPrize winners have gone on to raise a total of $239M.
 Here are a few of their success stories:

 Israeli company iOnRoad uses the power of advanced smartphones to improve driving in real time.
 In 2013, iOnRoad won the QPrize Israel regional competition and then went on to become the year’s QPrize Grand Prize Winner.
 With over a million users at the time and multiple industry awards, iOnRoad was poised for an exciting future.
 That future came less than a month after winning QPrize when Harman, an audio and infotainment equipment provider, acquired the company for an undisclosed amount.
 This was the fastest acquisition in QPrize’s history and today it’s apparent that many of the QPrize winners generate significant interest from VC’s and would-be acquires after completing the competition.